symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 The Big Picture
 ===============

 Start using the Symfony CMF in 10 minutes!
-This chapter will walk you through the base concepts of the Symfony CMF and get you started with it.
+This quick tour will walk you through the base concepts of the Symfony CMF and get you started with it.

 It's important to know that the Symfony CMF is a collection of bundles which